First-order asymptotic perturbation theory for extensions of symmetric operators: Riccati equation for resolvents and Hadamard-type formulas for eigenvalues

 \subsection{Parametric families of operators}

 We continue to assume that $A$ is a densely defined closed symmetric operator with equal (possibly infinite) deficiency indices, that $\cH_+=\dom(A^*)$ is equipped with graph norm of $A^*$, and that $\cD$, the domain of the trace operator, is a dense subspace of $\cH_+$.
-The following hypothesis will be assumed throughout this section. \begin{hypothesis}\lb{hyp2.2} In addition to Hypothesis \ref{hyp3.6}, we assume that the subspace $\cD$ of $\cH_+$ is equipped with a Banach norm $\|\cdot\|_\cD$ such that the (injective) imbedding $\jmath$ of $\cD$ into $\cH_+$ is continuous with respect to this norm, i.e. $\jmath\in\cB(\cD, \cH_+)$. \end{hypothesis} A typical example that we have in mind is the Laplacian $A=-\Delta$ on $L^2(\Omega)$ with $\dom(A)=H^2_0(\Omega)$ for an open bounded $\Omega\subset\bbR^n$ with smooth boundary.
+The following hypothesis will be assumed throughout this section. \begin{hypothesis}\lb{hyp2.2} We assume that Hypothesis \ref{hyp3.6} holds for the trace operator $\tr$ and a subspace $\cD\subset\cH_+$ with $\dom(\tr)=\cD$, and, in addition, we assume that the subspace $\cD$ of $\cH_+$ is equipped with a Banach norm $\|\cdot\|_\cD$ such that the (injective) imbedding $\jmath$ of $\cD$ into $\cH_+$ is continuous with respect to this norm, i.e. $\jmath\in\cB(\cD, \cH_+)$. \end{hypothesis} A typical example that we have in mind is the Laplacian $A=-\Delta$ on $L^2(\Omega)$ with $\dom(A)=H^2_0(\Omega)$ for an open bounded $\Omega\subset\bbR^n$ with smooth boundary.
 In this case, we have

 $\cD:=\cD^1(\Omega)$, where the space is equipped with the norm $\|u\|_\cD:=(\|u\|_{H^1(\Omega)}^2+\|\Delta u\|_{L^2(\Omega)}^2)^{1/2}.$

 For $u\in\cD$ the trace operator is given by here $\gaD$ is the Dirichlet and $\gaN=\nu\cdot\gaD\nabla u$ is the (weak) Neumann trace maps\footnote{see Appendix \ref{appA} for a discussion of trace maps}, and $\Phi$ is the Riesz isomorphism between $H^{-1/2}(\partial\Omega)=(H^{1/2}(\partial\Omega))^*$ and $H^{1/2}(\partial\Omega)$, cf.\ \eqref{aub27} below.